r-frizzo/boschettona2023/README.md

 ![App Screenshot](./bosc_ghebo_nat_git_cut.png)
 # boschettona2023

-This repository contains the R Scripts and Genome-scale metabolic models (GEMs) used to analyse the data from the paper "XXX".
+This repository contains the R Scripts and Genome-scale metabolic models (GEMs) used to analyse the data from the paper "Metabolites and flux modelling reveal viral modulation of carbohydrates, carboxylates, and nucleotide-sugars in salt marsh sediments".
 Raw sequencing reads are available at NCBI (PRJNA1226540).

 ## Scripts